 Two little wooden serving spoons and a wooden tray accompany our miniature salt and pepper skillets, made of real cast iron.
 Conversation starters like these that are a clever take on everyday accessories brings new appreciation for household basics.

 Few things bring atmosphere to the table like rustic wood bowls.
-Our Vintage Wood Bowls, Platter and Serving Set add a wine country feel whether they're filled with farmers' market greens or laden with breads and rolls.
+A vintage wood bowls, platter and serving set can add a wine country feel whether they're filled with farmers' market greens or laden with breads and rolls.

-Block Print Napkins of simple florals mix easily with stripes to infuse the table with subtle color.
-Pair them with basic white porcelain like our Great White Coupe Soup Bowls and Salad Plates from the comprehensive dinnerware set.
+Block print napkins of simple florals mix easily with stripes to infuse the table with subtle color.
+Pair them with basic white porcelain soup bowls and salad plates to form a comprehensive dinnerware set.

-Let guests grab one of our bistro–style Café Glasses and pour their own beverages from our Ceramic Drink Dispenser, where iced teas, juices and agua frescas are all fair game.
-For beers, set out pint glasses or generous steins of our Bella Beer Mug next to the craft beer station where iced bottles big and small await.
+Let guests grab one of your bistro–style café glasses and pour their own beverages from a ceramic drink dispenser where iced teas, juices and agua frescas are all fair game.
+For beers, set out pint glasses or generous steins next to the craft beer station where iced bottles big and small await.